 This is my favorite way to use blueberries that are going bad and my family can't eat them up fast enough.
 Try our other blueberry-inspired recipes like chocolate-covered blueberries, lemon blueberry cookies, or Fresh Blueberry Cake.

 Why We Love This Recipe

 - Quick and Easy- This easy compote comes together quickly and is ready to serve in less than 20 minutes.

 - Great for Breakfast- use this as a fresh fruit syrup instead of high sugar syrups.
-A great healthier alternative for a fruity flavor.

 - Great for Desserts- a versatile topping for desserts to give them a tasty fruit flavor.

 - Only 3 ingredients- you can't go wrong with a recipe that only uses three trust worthy ingredients.

 - Kid Friendly- with the sweet taste of fresh blueberries, this makes for a great kid friendly topping for desserts and breakfast foods.

 - Low Sugar- this is a great low sugar alternative compared with other syrups and jams.

 - No Sugar- Make this a no sugar option by sweetening with stevia, honey, or maple syrup.